-A land bridge would allow MnDOT to rebuild the highway and would prolong harms for another half century.
+A highway cap would allow MnDOT to rebuild the highway and would prolong harms for another half century.

 A land bridge, also known as a highway cap or freeway lid, is a structure that is built over a segment of a highway.
+The Rethinking I-94 project will determine the future of 7.5 miles of I-94 in Minneapolis and Saint Paul.
 If a land bridge is constructed as part of the Rethinking I-94 project, it will mean that 7.5 miles of the underlying highway is also rebuilt for another half century.

 MnDOT’s Rethinking I-94 project will impact tens of thousands of people.